 Ms. Maloney also helps when parents hit a brick wall in finding appropriate care for children afflicted with the neuroimmune disorders PANDAS and PANS.
 Although she is not a doctor and does not offer medical advice, she has been instrumental in the recovery of many children.
 As a leading national advocate for recognition and treatment of this disorder, a lawyer, the mother of a recovered PANDAS child, and the author of the two best-known books on PANDAS/PANS, she has a unique combination of skills.
-Ms. Maloney’s services are arranged on an individual basis.
-Please contact her to discuss the scope of services and fees.

 DISCLAIMER: Beth Maloney consults on legal cases nationwide.
 She offers information and recommendations that are not state-specific, but apply generally to cases across the country.
 Whenever parents are embroiled in court proceedings, they should obtain counsel who is duly admitted to practice in the pertinent jurisdiction.
 An attorney client relationship is not formed by virtue of any information on this website and can only be created by formal engagement, confirmed in writing.
 Ms. Maloney is admitted in California and Maine.